 Say you get 200 customers per month, and you'd like to get a dozen reviews per month spread across a few different online review sites.
 It's not easy to ask in person that every customer write you a review, and you don't have time to track down all 200 people each month by phone or email.

 Enter ReputationStacker software.
-Its primary function is to help you get more reviews from your happy customers, while catching your unhappy ones before they leave a review so you can turn their experience around.
+Its primary function is to help you get more reviews from your customers.

 Step Two: Monitoring Those Reviews

 It's working!
 You're seeing reviews roll in daily, and most of them are positive.
 That's great, but the work is not done.

 Every review that a customer writes contains useful information.
 These posts can help you figure out what you're doing well so you can keep doing it.
 More importantly, they'll help you figure out what you need to improve.